Shryne/jeometry/README.md

 The above code shows some of the jeometry API classes.
 Let's detail the purpose of these classes:
 * `RandomPoint`: builds a random 2D point
-* `PtsLine`: builds a line passing by the two points passed in the constructor, that are in our cas two random points
+* `PtsLine`: builds a line passing by the two points -passed in the constructor-.
+In our case, they are two random points
-* `ParallelLine`: builds a line that is parallel to a line passed in the constructor (and optionally passing by a point passed in the constructor)
+* `ParallelLine`: builds a line that is parallel to a line -passed in the constructor- (and optionally passing by a point -passed in the constructor-)
 * `InLinePoint`: builds a random point belonging to the line passed in the constructor
-* `PerpLine`: builds a line that is perpendicular to a line passed in the constructor (and optionally passing by a point passed in the constructor)
+* `PerpLine`: builds a line that is perpendicular to a line -passed in the constructor- (and optionally passing by a point -passed in the constructor-)
 * `LineIntersectPoint`: builds the point formed by the intersection of the two lines passed in the constructor
 * `DblCircle`: builds a circle with the passed point as its center and the passed `double` as its radius (note here that the prefix `Dbl` is to indicate that the passed radius is a `double`, more details will be given hereafter about that)